Gopi Kishan

-Gopi Kishan is 1994 Indian Hindi action comedy movie directed by Mukesh Duggal starring Sunil Shetty in a dual role, supported by Shilpa Shirodkar and Karishma Kapoor.
+Gopi Kishan is 1994 Indian Hindi-language action comedy film directed by Mukesh Duggal starring Sunil Shetty in dual roles, supported by Shilpa Shirodkar and Karishma Kapoor.
 Other cast includes Suresh Oberoi, Aruna Irani, Mohan Joshi, Shammi, Satyendra Kapoor and Mushtaq Khan.
 The film is a remake of K. Bhagyaraj's hit Tamil film Avasara Police 100.
-This was one of the biggest hit of 1994.
+The film was successful.

 Plot

-Kishan, is a hardened criminal who returns home after completing 14 years imprisonment for murder.
+Kishan is a hardened criminal who returns home after completing 14 years' imprisonment for murder.
 Kishan had killed a man in his childhood, when the latter tried to molest his mother.
 Kishan thinks his father is dead, but he soon learns that his mother has kept the truth under wraps.
-He learns that his father Suraj Malhotra was a jeweller who killed his partner and ran away with some precious jewels.
+He learns that his father Suraj Malhotra was a jeweller who killed his partner and ran away with precious jewels.
 She tells Kishan that she never saw Suraj after that, and now he is a dreaded gangster in the underworld.

-Kishan decides to avenge his father for all his wrongdoings.
-He singles out Sawant, a powerful man of Suraj and decides to strike on him.
+Kishan decides to bring his father to justice for all his wrongdoings.
+He singles out Sawant, a powerful man of Suraj and decides to attack him.
 Meanwhile, Gopi, a doppelgänger of Kishan, works as a constable in the police force.
 Gopi has a doting mother, a wife and a kid, but isn't taken seriously as he lacks the guts to become anything worthwhile.
 Kishan spots Gopi and decides to use him for his purposes.
 Kishan starts bumping off the goons, while Gopi starts getting the credit.

 Soon, Gopi's fortune changes, while Kishan succeeds in furthering his motives.
 Barkha (Karisma Kapoor), the Commissioner's daughter, falls in love with Kishan.
 One day, Kishan manages to sneak into Malhotra's lair.
 He holds Malhotra at gunpoint and shows him the photo of his mother.
-He learns that Sawant is the kingpin and Suraj the pawn, rather than other way around.
+He learns that Sawant is the kingpin and Suraj the pawn, rather than the other way around.
 Suraj tells Kishan that Sawant's men killed Suraj's partner for the jewels.
 Suraj somehow scooted off with the money and hid it in the basement of a construction site.